Update on Taxation Dispute

 Prior to Christmas 2016, compensation was paid to over 1,770 of the personal injury group members from the Black Saturday Bushfire class actions.

 Maurice Blackburn is continuing to work with its tax advisors and the ATO to attempt to resolve issues relating to interest earned on the Distribution Sum and the deductibility of administration costs.
-Depending on the outcome of negotiations with the ATO regarding the tax treatment of interest on the settlement sum, there may be a second settlement distribution to group members at a later date in the future.

 The Kilmore East/Kinglake class action encompasses the area burnt including Kilmore East, Kinglake, Strathewen, Steels Creek and other towns.